On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

 The SSA $A^{J/\psi}_{N}$ in the $J/\psi$ production was measured by the PHENIX Collaboration in $p$-$p$ and $p$-$A$ collisions at $\sqrt{s_{NN}}=200$ GeV/$c$~\cite{Adare:2010bd, Aidala:2018gmp}.
 The obtained asymmetries $A^{J/\psi}_{N}$ are consistent with zero for negative and positive $x_F$ values.
 Theoretical predictions~\cite{Godbole:2017syo} based on the Color Evaporation Model within a TMD approach and employing the GSF from Ref.~\cite{Boer:2003tx} for different center-of-mass energies are shown in Fig.~\ref{ANjpsi-NICA}(a) as functions of the rapidity $y$.
 Since the $J/\psi$ production mechanism is not well understood, the measurement of the $A^{J/\psi}_{N}$ may bring a valuable input to that matter as well.

 In this context, a comprehensive analysis adopting different mechanisms for quarkonium production, namely the Color-Singlet Model and its extension to NRQCD, and two TMD schemes, the GPM and the CGI-GPM, has been recently performed in Refs.~\cite{DAlesio:2019gnu,DAlesio:2020eqo}.
-In Fig.~\ref{fig:allxF} we show a comparison among these options, adopting maximized gluon Sivers functions (that is by using ${\cal N}_g(x)=1$ and $\rho=2/3$ for all GSFs), for $A_N$ at RHIC kinematics, $\sqrt s = 200$ GeV and $x_F=0.1$ (left panel) and $x_F=-0.1$ (right panel), vs.~$p_T$.
-This indeed could be a valuable tool to quantify their potential role and the feasibility of their corresponding extraction.
-As one can see the $f$-type contribution in NRQCD (red solid lines) suffers from the most effective cancellations, coming from the relative sign of the modified partonic cross-sections.
-The $d$-type one (thin green dashed lines) is suppressed by the absence of the $gg$ channel, that dominates the unpolarized cross-section (this reflects also into the negligible contribution of the quark Sivers function).
-On the opposite side the GPM approach, both within the CS model (thick green dashed lines) and in NRQCD (blue dotted lines), gives the potentially largest contributions.
+In Fig.~\ref{fig:allxF} we show a comparison among these options, adopting maximized gluon Sivers functions (that is by using ${\cal N}_g(x)=1$ and $\rho=2/3$ for all GSFs), for $A_N$ at RHIC kinematics, $\sqrt s = 200$ GeV and $x_F=0.1$ (a) and $x_F=-0.1$ (b), vs.~$p_T$.
+This indeed could be a valuable tool to quantify the potential role of the GSFs and the feasibility of their corresponding extraction.
+As one can see the $f$-type contribution in NRQCD (solid lines) suffers from the most effective cancellations, coming from the relative sign of the modified partonic cross-sections.
+The $d$-type one (thin dashed lines) is suppressed by the absence of the $gg$ channel, that dominates the unpolarized cross-section (this reflects also into the negligible contribution of the quark Sivers function).
+On the opposite side the GPM approach, both within the CS model (thick dashed lines) and in NRQCD (dotted lines), gives the potentially largest contributions.
 It is worth to remark that within the GPM the differences coming from the production mechanism are small.
-Moreover, even if to a much lesser extent as compared to the GPM, also within the CGI-GPM one can potentially put some constraints on the size of the $f$-type GSF already with the few data points available.
+Moreover, even if to a much lesser extent as compared to the GPM, also within the CGI-GPM one can potentially put some constraints on the size of the $f$-type GSF even with the few data points available.

-These estimates can be certainly affected by uncertainties, both intrinsic in the model and coming from the nonperturbative parameters used.
-On the other hand, the relative size of these maximized contributions to the asymmetry, coming from different terms and models, is surely under better control.
-The ultimate goal of this comparison is indeed to show the impact of ISIs and FSIs in the computation of such SSAs in full NRQCD.
+These estimates can be certainly affected by uncertainties, intrinsic in the model and/or induced by the nonperturbative parameters used.
+On the other hand, the relative size of these maximized contributions to the asymmetry, coming from different terms and models, is certainly under better control.
+One has to keep in mind that the ultimate goal of this comparison is to estimate the impact of ISIs and FSIs in the computation of such SSAs.